UofSC-Fall-2021-Math-738-001/homework-0/README.md

 ## Power users

 The GitHub Classroom extension in VS Code is a wrapper simplifying your interaction with Git.
-If you feel sufficiently confident in your Git skills, you can accomplish everything necessary in this class without using VS Code and using command line Git.

-If you choose to do this, I can only provided limited support on your personal setup.
+VS Code also provides a convenient environment for writing TeX (or in most languages) and a rich extension ecosystem.

+To customize your setup, you, minimally, only need
+- a TeX compiler,
+- an editor for the TeX files,
+- Git, and
+- a GitHub account.

+Feel free to trick out your local setup but be aware that I won't be able to assist with all personal setups.